lrosenplaenter/Bodymap-for-LimeSurvey/README.md

 - To use your own body image, replace `bodymap.png` and adjust SVG overlays as needed.
 - Edit the SVG paths in `bodymap.html` or the included SVG files for custom regions.

+## Citation

+If you use this software, please cite it using the metadata in the included `CITATION.cff` file.

 ## License

-MIT License (see LICENSE file for details).
+MIT License (see `LICENSE` file for details).

 ---